quickwit-oss/quickwit/docs/reference/rest-api.md

 Ingest a batch of documents to make them searchable using the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) bulk API.
 This endpoint provides compatibility with tools or systems that already send data to Elasticsearch for indexing.
 Currently, only the `create` action of the bulk API is supported, all other actions such as `delete` or `update` are ignored.
 :::caution
+The quickwit API will not report errors, you need to check the server logs.

 In Elasticsearch, the `create` action has a specific behavior when the ingest documents contain an identifier (the `_id` field).
 It only inserts such a document if it was not inserted before.
 This is extremely handy to achieve At-Most-Once indexing.
 Quickwit does not have any notion of document id and does not support this feature.
 :::